SanjoSolutions/street-fighter-6/README.md

-When ones character has less HP than the character of the other player, then it makes more sense to do actions which are only safe to some degree because on time over one loses the round with the current HPs, so trying something that potentially leads to an HP lead, seems to makes sense.
+When ones character has less HP than the character of the other player, then it makes more sense to do actions which are only safe to some degree because on time over one loses the round with the current HPs.
+So trying something that potentially leads to an HP lead seems to makes sense.

 ## Characters